-How can you spot a great facilitator?
+How can you spot a great meeting facilitator?

-A great facilitator has a fantastic ability to harness the collective creativity and wisdom from everyone in the virtual or physical room.
+A great meeting facilitator has a fantastic ability to harness the collective creativity and wisdom from everyone in the virtual or physical room.
 They facilitate with confidence, have exceptional leadership skills and an intuitive connection with people, whilst also creating structure and process to achieve target outcomes from the workshop, design or innovation sprint, event or meeting.

-A great facilitator makes the whole art and process of facilitation look natural and easy.
+A great meeting facilitator makes the whole art and process of facilitation look natural and easy.
 A not-so-great facilitator makes for a painful experience, not just for the delegates but also for themselves too.

-Improve your facilitation skills
+Improve your meeting facilitation skills

 When you think that one of the most common human fears is giving a presentation (called glossophobia, by the way), apparently affecting 75% of the population, imagine being in the position of leading a group of people for the duration of a whole event when it’s not going so well!

-Being a great facilitator takes skill, practise and self-awareness, as well as preparation.
+Being a great meeting facilitator takes skill, practise and self-awareness, as well as preparation.
 And even if you’re a highly experienced facilitator, you can always grow and develop further.
 Great facilitators never stop learning, experimenting and sharpening their craft.

 In this article, I share some of the things that I’ve learned from facilitating thousands of people, both online and in person, in innovation, strategy, training, team building and community co-creation events.